-- Dollar amount and percent of revenue and contributions spent on: - Salaries; - Fundraising Expenses, including any contributions received from a professional solicitor's campaign; - Amounts paid to professional solicitors, including the names of such professional solicitors: - Travel Expenses: - Overhead and Other Expenses. - Employees or consultants who earned or were paid more than \$100,000; • - Service providers who were paid \$100,000 or more and a description of the services provided: - The amount and percentage of total revenue and charitable contributions allocated to programs: • and - Details of economic or business transactions between the charity and related parties including, • but not limited to, officers, immediate family members, and specified controlled entities.35
+- Dollar amount and percent of revenue and contributions spent on: - Salaries: - Fundraising Expenses, including any contributions received from a professional solicitor's campaign; - Amounts paid to professional solicitors, including the names of such professional solicitors; - Travel Expenses; and - Overhead and Other Expenses. - Employees or consultants who earned or were paid more than \$100,000; - Service providers who were paid \$100,000 or more and a description of the services provided; - The amount and percentage of total revenue and charitable contributions allocated to programs; and - Details of economic or business transactions between the charity and related parties including, but not limited to, officers, immediate family members, and specified controlled entities; - Additional clarifying information, if any.

-Solicitation Related to a Disaster or Crisis (Section 8)
+Solicitation Related to a Disaster or Crisis (Section 5 and Section 10, ss.
+496.404 and 496.4072, F.S.)